Chandgad: History

 Chandgad was formerly a part of Belagavi District, but during reorganization of Maharashtra state the entire taluka was merged into Kolhapur District.

 Marathi and Konkani are the native languages.
 Konkani (Malwani Konkani) is spoken mostly in the western part.
 The Goan Catholic community speaks Goan Konkani.
+Konkani (Malwani Konkani) is spoken mostly in the western part.
+The Goan Catholic community speaks Goan Konkani.